COVID-19 Updates and Resources

 Hand sanitizer stations will be available throughout campus, and classrooms will have cleaning supplies.

 Before visiting a campus center, the library, computer labs or other offices, please check hours and procedures.
 Some offices will require appointments while others will continue to provide walk-in services.
 Detailed information will be posted in the Student Services tab below before the start of the semester.

 Types of Classes

-- Synchronous Online: These online web conference courses meet at scheduled times so that students can have real-time interaction with their professor and fellow students.
+Remote: These courses are often referred to as "synchronous" because they meet at scheduled times using videoconferencing software.
+This allows for real-time interaction among professors and students.
 In WebAdvisor, synchronous online classes have a "C" in the section number (example: MAT-121-C06).

-- In-Person: Small classes with social distancing measures.
-In WebAdvisor, in-person courses will have no letter if they take place at the main campus, a "G" for Geneva, an "N" for Newark and a "V" for Victor (examples: BIO-171-05 and TECH-116-V5).
+Hybrid/In-Person: These courses are part online, part on-campus.
+Classes will be divided into small groups for in-person sessions to make it possible for professors and students to meet while practicing social distancing.
+In WebAdvisor, hybrid courses will have no letter if they take place at the main campus, a "G" for Geneva, an "N" for Newark and a "V" for Victor (examples: BIO-171-05 and TECH-116-V5).
 Refer to the meeting information for days and times.

 Students new to FLCC for the fall semester should register for classes by following the instructions in your acceptance email, and signing up for a registration appointment via WebAdvisor.
 To add or drop classes after you have registered, please contact Academic Advising, Career and Transfer Services at email@example.com.